surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 ## Refine Visualization

 To refine and enhance the data obtained, BiPlus is provided with customizing options.
-Consider a Pie chart example, and select percentage checkbox, which displays the amount of share, a customer holds in total value and display customers participating, at the bottom of the chart by selecting **Show legend** checkbox.
+Consider a Pie chart example, and select **Percentage** checkbox, which displays the amount of share, a customer holds in total value and display customers participating, at the bottom of the chart by selecting **Show legend** checkbox.

+Add Image

 ## Deeper insights of visualisation